Ankitsingh1709/Data_Analyst_Porfolio_projects/Retail Customer Cohort analysis /readme.md

+# Customer retention analysis
 ![Alt text](og_image_mall_web.jpg)
+Customer retention can be described as a way to look at how engaged and loyal customers are, that is, whether they continue using the service after their first purchase.

 # Background
-This case study is doneon wolt a leading platform that's makes it easy for customers to order whatever they need on one app, for merchants to make additional sales, and for couriers to make meaningful earnings flexibly.
+This case study is done on wolt database. wolt is a leading platform that's makes it easy for customers to order whatever they need on one app, for merchants to make additional sales, and for couriers to make meaningful earnings flexibly.
 - The data is an artificial dataset that could be produced by wolt purchase process, where a user makes their first and possibly following purchases from Wolt.
 - Wolt has separated these purchases into two files, the first one containing only the users’ first ever purchases from Wolt **first_purchases**, and the second one containing all purchases from these users **purchases**.

 # Project overview
-The project task is to see how well Wolt manages to retain its customers month afeter month based on when users made their first ever purchase.
+**Please refer to solution SQL file where I have explained each steps in detail with SQL querry** The project task is to see how well Wolt manages to retain its customers month afeter month based on when users made their first ever purchase.
 - Cohort based monthly retention for Retail product line.
 - Cohort based monthly retention for Restaurant product line